 Information on COVID-19 HERE

-Staff members of the Department of International Relations can be reached by e-mail and in some cases by telephone.
-We can only welcome you in person at the office in urgent cases – in compliance with the required COVID-19 security precautions and only by personal appointment.
+Meeting the office staff is only possible with a prior appointment.
+Staff members can be contacted by e-mail and by telephone.
+We can only welcome you in person at the office in compliance with the required COVID-19 security precautions and hygiene rules.

 Participation in the ONLINE consultation hours under this LINK